History of the New Orleans Pelicans: 2010–2012: Roster overhaul and ownership issues

-2012–2019: Anthony Davis era
+2012–2013: Anthony Davis arrives

 On April 13, 2012, it was announced that Tom Benson, owner of the New Orleans Saints, had purchased the franchise from the NBA for $338 million.
 In addition, Benson announced that he would change the team name to something that would better suit the region, fueling rumors that the Hornets name could one day return to Charlotte, where the Bobcats play.
 In June 2012, Benson appointed two senior Saints executives to supervise the Hornets as well: Saints general manager Mickey Loomis became head of basketball operations, overseeing general manager Dell Demps, and Saints business operations head Dennis Lauscha took on the same role with the Hornets.

 The Hornets traded Emeka Okafor and Trevor Ariza to the Wizards for Rashard Lewis, whom they bought out, and a draft pick.

 On May 30, 2012, the Hornets were awarded the first overall pick in the 2012 NBA draft and subsequently drafted Anthony Davis.
 They also drafted Austin Rivers with the 10th pick (acquired from the Clippers as part of the Chris Paul trade).

 On July 11, 2012, Ryan Anderson, 2012's Most Improved Player and three-point field goals leader, was acquired in a sign-and-trade by the New Orleans Hornets, with the Orlando Magic, for Gustavo Ayón.
 New owner Tom Benson had indicated early in his ownership that he wished to change the team's name to something more local, even preferring that the Utah Jazz – founded in New Orleans in 1974 and played there until 1979, give up the "Jazz" name.
 But the Jazz indicated they had no interest in returning the name due to over 30 years of history associated with it.
 Benson had also heavily favored the names "Brass" and "Krewe".

 On December 4, 2012, Yahoo!
 Sports reported that the Hornets would change their name to the New Orleans Pelicans beginning with the 2013–14 season.
 The team name is inspired by Louisiana's state bird, the brown pelican.
 The name "Pelicans" can be traced back in New Orleans to the 1865 founding of the New Orleans Pelicans, an amateur baseball team.
 In 1887, the team became a professional franchise when it joined the minor league Southern League which operated off and on until 1899.
 In 1901, the Pelicans became a founding member of the minor league Southern Association which lasted until 1957.
 In 1977, the Pelicans name briefly resurfaced for one season when the Triple-A minor league Tulsa Oilers moved to New Orleans before moving to Springfield, Illinois, upon completion of the 1977 season.

+The Hornets organization unveiled the team's new logos and navy blue-gold-red color scheme in a press conference on January 24, 2013.